 Skip to content

-This guide covers deploying your own Wisp.place instance.
-Wisp.place consists of three services: the main backend (handles OAuth, uploads, domains), the firehose service (watches the AT Protocol firehose and populates the cache), and the hosting service (serves cached sites).
-See the Architecture Guide for a detailed breakdown of how these services work together.
+Wisp.place consists of three services: the main backend handles OAuth, uploads, and domain management; the firehose service watches the AT Protocol firehose and populates the cache; the hosting service serves cached sites.
+See Architecture for how they fit together.

 ┌──────────────────────────┐ ┌──────────────────────────┐ ┌──────────────────────────┐